jerrywardlow/p3catalog/README.md

 `cd /home/user/p3catalog`

-From this directory we will execute our Vagrantfile which will create and provision the virtual machine required to run this project.
+From this directory we will execute our Vagrantfile which will create and provision the virtual machines required to run this project.

 `vagrant up`

-Now that the Vagrantfile and corresponding configuration file (`ic_config.sh`) have finished provisioning our virtual machine, we have an Ubuntu 14.04.3 environment configured to run the Item Catalog project.
-All necessary packages have been installed, a PostgreSQL database has been created, configured and populated (by `populator.py`), and port 5000 (the port used by this project) has been forwarded correctly.
+Now that the Vagrantfile and corresponding configuration file (`app.sh`) have finished provisioning our virtual machine, we have an Ubuntu 14.04 environment configured to run the Item Catalog project.
+All necessary packages have been installed, and port 5000 (the port used by this project) has been forwarded correctly.
 Gunicorn is installed as well to handle our Flask application.

 An Upstart configuration file (`app/itemcatalog.conf`) is copied to our virtual machine's `/etc/init/` directory allowing Gunicorn to automatically start the Flask Item Catalog on port 5000.
-Feel free to run `vagrant ssh` to poke around in our new server.
+Feel free to run `vagrant ssh app` to poke around in our new server.

+The second virtual machine is a fully operational PostgreSQL server with an SQL backup loaded.
+This backup is ripped from the `db_populator` script which loads the database with sample data to be used by the application.

 Turning our attention to a web browser, we can navigate to `http://localhost:5000/` and see the web application running correctly.
 We can